 There are 35 hunting blocks and an open zone within the Stewart Island / Rakiura National Park and 13 Blocks in the Rakiura Maori Land Area.
 Many of these hunting blocks have specific hunter camps and huts while others share backcountry huts and facilities with trampers.

-For more information on transport to and from Hunting blocks and hiking tracks, see our Water Taxi page.
+For more information on transport to Hunting blocks as well as hire gear, see our Hunting Transfers & Gear Hire page.

 A warm current from the Australian Great Barrier Reef flows onto Stewart Island.
 This brings a much more diverse variety of marine creatures than would normally be found in waters of this latitude.